wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 ### Structure of EciesPayload

-The structure of the `ECIESPayload` is following:
+The structure of the `EciesPayload` is following:

 ```java
 public class EciesPayload {